Skip to main content

 18 mentions Positive Neutral Negative

 The gameplay of Croi combines match-3 mechanics with tower defense elements, creating a unique and intense experience reminiscent of Slay the Spire, but without card play.
-Players appreciate the game's faithful adaptation of D&D mechanics and its fast-paced, strategic nature, making it a recommended choice for fans of tabletop RPGs who enjoy chaotic gameplay.
-Overall, the game offers a satisfying blend of action RPG and puzzle elements, providing good value for hours of entertainment.
+Players appreciate the game's faithful adaptation of D&D mechanics and its fast-paced, strategic nature, making it enjoyable for fans of tabletop RPGs, despite some concerns about the match-3 format typically associated with mobile games.
+Overall, the game offers a satisfying blend of action RPG and strategic gameplay, appealing to those who value both depth and fun.

 • “There are 2 main mechanics here - match board and tower defense.”